-Halloween’s over.
-We’ve turned back the clocks and winter is knocking at the door.
-But yesterday was All Saints’ Day, the day we celebrate the known and unknown saints that came before us.
+Yesterday was All Saints’ Day, the day we celebrate the known and unknown saints that came before us.
 It’s also the day that we remember we’re all saints in the making.

-Remembering the Saints in Our Midst
+Remembering the saints in our midst

 All Saints Day is about remembering the people who provided us with examples of holy living.
 Many of us are familiar with canonized saints like St. Francis, St. Augustine, St. Patrick, St. Anne, etc. But All Saints Day is set aside to honor all saints, both known and unknown.